tavinus/kick.sh/README.md

 Requires *root* privileges to run.

+# Disclaimer

+***Be advised that killing ssh sessions with programs open can have many adverse effects on your system!***

+You should know what you are doing and I take no responsibility for any damage caused by this script.
+I am not responsible for any damage you may cause when kicking people on their faces, or balls, or whatever.

 ## Dependencies

 The script uses `awk`, `sort`, `who`, `killall` and `kill`, all of which are usually installed by default.